posos-tech/rd-technical-test/README.md

 The built model should be built with:
   - an vectorizer part, which produces a vector representation of the input text.
   - a decoder part, which consists here of a classifier.
-Due to the low number of examples, a simple classification model should work well enough.
+Due to the low number and diversity of positive examples, a simple classification model should work well enough.

-The `train` rule have to build the training image defined in `train.Dockerfile` and run a container in which those steps are executed.
+The `train` rule has to build the training image defined in `train.Dockerfile` and run a container in which those steps are executed.

 ### Serving a model as a microservice